“The moon and sun are travelers through eternity.

 Hello Stories of O Friends,

-In these challenging times, it’s good to gather together for a meal and a few stories.
+In these challenging times, it’s good to gather together for a meal and a few stories (and sometimes live music).

-For those who have never been to SoO – the formula couldn’t be simpler – we gather and share a quiet night of food, music (sometimes), stories, and friends.
+For those who have never been to SoO – the formula couldn’t be simpler – we gather and share a quiet night of food, music, stories, and friends.

-We will have a vegetarian entree and the generous, potluck spirits will guide the rest meal.
+We will have a vegetarian entree from Hip Bao and the generous, potluck spirits will guide the rest meal.

 Please RSVP to commons@gptcplays.com if you’re able to join us.